Description

 Clatsop Plains [COA ID: 001]

-This area which is about 30 square miles, is composed of Gearhart Fen the largest contiguous wetland of its kind remaining on the Oregon coast.
+The Clatsop Plains COA (34 mi2) extends along the Oregon coast from the Columbia River to Gearhart.
+It contains Gearhart Fen, the largest contiguous wetland of its kind remaining on the Oregon coast.
 The Clatsop Plains beaches provide habitat for shorebirds during migration (e.g. Sanderlings) and potential areas for nesting Western Snowy Plovers.
-The area is conterminal with Necanicum River, Tillamook Head and …
+This COA …

 Clatsop State Forest-Jewel Meadows Area [COA ID: 007]

-The area includes Clatsop State Forest and Jewel Meadows Wildlife Area and connects with Columbia River – Blind Slough Swamp.
-The watershed provides critical habitat for many coastal plant and animal communities.
-The area contains managed forest including components of mature stands and remnant large trees and open upland grassland meadows.
+The Clatsop State Forest – Jewel Meadows Area COA (49 mi2) extends to the north of the town of Jewell.
+The watershed provides critical habitat for many Coast Range plant and animal communities.
+This area is primarily composed of managed forest including components of mature stands, remnant large trees and open upland grassland meadows.
+This …

 Columbia River-Blind Slough Swamp [COA ID: 006]